davay42/davay42/README.md

 ## 🛸 Ultramodern frontend dev stack

-I'm vibing with Evan You, Antony Fu and other great open-source authors making web-development such a beautiful experience and ever growing community.
-I use only MIT or similar lincensed content in my projects and put such licences on all of my own creations here.
-It's beautiful!
+I'm vibing with Evan You, Antony Fu, Paul Miller and other great open-source authors making web-development such a beautiful experience and ever growing community.
+I use only MIT or open lincensed content in my projects and put such licences on all of my own creations here.
+It all fits together so nicely!

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Native language of the web
 - [Vite](https://vitejs.dev) - Lightning fast JavaScript dev experience and build speed